Stories of Lord Krishna

 This warning proved true because throughout His childhood, Krishna fought Kamsa's demons, along with all the other demons and jealous and misguided demigods who approached Him.

-The Witch Putana
+Krishna Kills the Witch Putana

 Kamsa enlisted a demon named Putana to kill newborn babies.
 The demon dressed as a beautiful woman and flew on her broom to Krishna's nursery, hoping to kill Him with the poison she had smeared on her nipples.
 Krishna's mother innocently let Putana pick the baby up and put it to her breast.
 Krishna closed His eyes and sucked out her life air, killing her, without taking her poison.
 When Putana's soul departed, her body returned to its real form: a gigantic witch that smashed trees as it fell, stretching twelve miles across the landscape.
 Putana's soul attained liberation due to the benevolent act of offering her breast milk to Krishna and the inhabitants of Vrindavana cremated the body.